 If you rent out personal property, such as equipment or vehicles, how you report your income and expenses is generally determined by:

 Reporting nonbusiness income.
-If you aren't in the business of renting personal property, report your rental income on Form 1040, line 21.
-List the type and amount of the income on the dotted line next to line 21.
+If you aren't in the business of renting personal property, report your rental income on Schedule 1 (Form 1040 or 1040-SR), line 8.
+List the type and amount of the income on the dotted line next to line 8.

 Reporting nonbusiness expenses.
-If you rent personal property for profit, include your rental expenses in the total amount you enter on Form 1040, line 36.
-Also, enter the amount and "PPR" on the dotted line next to line 36.
+If you rent personal property for profit, include your rental expenses in the total amount you enter on Schedule 1 (Form 1040 or 1040-SR), line 22.
+Also, enter the amount and "PPR" on the dotted line next to line 22.

 If you don't rent personal property for profit, your deductions are limited and you can't report a loss to offset other income.

 To report the income and related expenses using TaxAct®, enter a description and an amount for Line 21 of IRS Form 1040:

 When you print your return, the text See Attached will print to the left of Line 21 on Schedule 1 (Form 1040).
 An attached sheet titled Other Income will print with the amount on Line 8 Income from personal property rental.